Must-Read Kids’ Books for Women’s History Month

 My Name Is Not Isabella: Just How Big Can a Little Girl Dream? by Jennifer Fosberry

 The first in Fosberry’s popular Isabella series, this colorful picture book follows Isabella as she pretends to be female heroes such as Sally Ride, Rosa Parks and even her own mother.
 Other books in the series include Isabella: Star of the Story, Isabella: Girl on the Go and Isabella: Girl in Charge.
-Best for ages 4-8.
+For ages 4-8.

--Elsa Simick and Mary Williams
+-Elsa Simick, Emily Webb and Mary Williams